osm-hr/my-osm-notes/README.md

 Installing:
 make sure you install libxml-sax-expatxs-perl package - pureperl is going to try to load everything in memory first and be extremly slow and resource hungry!

-If you will change .js or .css, remember to also update Content-Security-Policy SHA256 everywhere (or set it to 'self')